 February 19, 2013 2 Comments

 This week at the Bubbly Professor it’s all about the Veneto!
 A few days ago in our “Fast Fact Fridays” post we introduced the Veneto.
-Today we are delving deeper into the subject…and later this week we’ll follow up with a detailed post on the 15 (and counting) DOCG’s of this beautiful region.
-We’ll finish up, in true Bubbly Professor Style, with a quiz!
-Enjoy your studies and try not to dream of Venice…too much.
+Today we are delving deeper into the subject…and later this week we’ll follow up with a detailed post on the 14 (and counting) DOCG’s of this beautiful region.

 The V’s of the Veneto Wine Region